VijithaSirra/Dog_Breed_Prediction/README.md

 - Scottish Deerhound
 - Tibetan Mastiff

+After extracting only these 10 Dog breeds from the Data Set, the Dataset size became less.
+Used Image Augmentation to increase size of the Dataset.

-I got only few images After extracting these breeds from the Data Set.
-Then I Augumented existed images to 7k+ by Increasing Brighness, Change in angle, Cropping, and Flipping .
+After Augumentation, the whole Dataset size increased to 7000+

+Augmentaion Processes :  Increasing Brighness, Change in Angle, Cropping, and Flipping

-I used ResNet50 Architecture which includes Conv2d, ReLu Activation Function, Bacth Normalization, Maxpooling, AveragePooling and Softmax layers.
-And I used Categorical Crossentropy as loss function , And Adam as an Optimizer.
+Used ResNet50 Architecture which includes Conv2d, ReLu Activation Function, Bacth Normalization, Maxpooling, AveragePooling and Softmax layers.

+And used Categorical Crossentropy as loss function , And Adam as an Optimizer.

-I got 98% Training Accuracy and 80% Testing Accuracy by using ResNet50.
+Got 98% Training Accuracy and 80% Testing Accuracy by using ResNet50.

 ### DataSet:
 [Dog Breed Identification](https://www.kaggle.com/c/dog-breed-identification/data)